3DStreamingToolkit/docs-3dstk/large-scale-tutorial.md

 5. Monitor the Nodes in each Pool and wait until the status reached the IDLE state
 6. The Server Rendering applications are now running on the VM and clients are able to connect by joining the signaling server

-## 13. Connect the clients to the VMs
+## 14. Connect the clients to the VMs

 1. Look at the [Getting Started section](./index.md#getting-started) to setup a client.
 2. The WebRTC configuration should use the signaling server deployed in step 3.
 The TURN server credentials are automatically passed down to the clients (DirectX and WebClient samples) on connection.
-3. Depending on the servers capacity, dedicated nodes and pools, you can now connect multiple clients and easily scale up/down inside the Azure Batch portal or by triggering the API endpoints from step 11.
+3. Depending on the servers capacity, dedicated nodes and pools, you can now connect multiple clients and easily scale up/down inside the Azure Batch portal or by triggering the API endpoints from step 11 and 12.

 # Extra customization